Fort Missoula Regional Park (FMRP)

 Historic monument welcomes visitors to FMRP

-A 6-foot tall, 460-pound "CCC Worker" will greet visitors at FMRP when contractors install the historic bronze statue next month.
+A 6-foot tall, 460-pound "CCC Worker" greets visitors at FMRP.
 The statue honors Fort Missoula's heritage as one of the country's largest Civilian Conservation Corp camps in the 1930's and '40's.
-Watch the FMRP webpage for the date and time of the installation.

 2014 Missoula County Parks and Trails Bond